Ramish93/AWS-Cloud-Practioner-Prep/README.md

   - when scaling out to multiple servers to securely integrate things like credentials, API Keys, Passwords like if we have RDS we would need secure way to get those credentials.
   - Secrets Manager integrate natively with RDS, DocumentDB and redshift.
-  - so you dont wann keep same password for RDS for 3 years for security, you can config it to keep rotating.
+  - so you dont want keep same password for RDS for 3 years, for security, you can config it to keep rotating.

   - Elastic Load Balancing:
     - allows us to distribute traffic across multiple targets